Can a landlord require renters insurance?

 Someone is injured at your residence

-Your belongings are damaged
+Your belongings are damaged or stolen

 You need temporary housing

-How to show proof of renters insurance
+How to show proof of renters insurance to a landlord

 Stay protected with a renters insurance policy through Progressive